heliomarpm/tsapp-template/README.md

 - Access the repository's `Settings` section
 - Access Actions in the side menu
-- Check the `Read and write permissions` option
+- Check the `Read and write permissions` option and `Allow GitHub Actions to create and approve pull requests`

 ### Documentation Page